isomerpages/mol-articles/financial-articles/support-schemes.md

       80 Jurong East St 21 Level 2<br>
       Singapore 609607

-  - title: Self-Employed Persons Income Relief Scheme (SIRS)
+  - title: Self-Employed Person Income Relief Scheme (SIRS)
     content: |
       Eligibility
-      * For Singaporean Self-Employed Persons (SEPs) aged 37 (as at 31 Dec 2020) and over
+      For Singaporean SEPs who meet all of the following criteria will be automatically eligible for SIRS.
+      * Started work as an SEP on or before 25 March 2020;
-      * Declared positive Net Trade Income to the Inland Revenue Authority of Singapore (IRAS) / CPF Board (CPFB) for Work Year 2018
+      * Declared a positive Net Trade Income (NTI) of not more than $100,000 for Work Year 2018;
-      * Individuals who marginally missed one of the eligibility criteria and are facing difficult circumstances, you can now submit an application to NTUC for consideration
+      * If SEP also has employment (i.e. dual status worker), the income earned as an employee must be not more than $2,300/month;
+      * Live in a property with an AV not more than $21,000; and
+      * Do not own two or more properties.

+      For married Singaporean SEPs, the following additional criteria apply:
+      * The individual and spouse together do not own two or more properties; and
+      * The Assessable Income of his/her spouse does not exceed $70,000.

       Benefits
         * Receive three quarterly cash payouts of $3,000 in end-May, July and Oct 2020

       For eligible applicants, you will **automatically receive SIRS payout** - there is no need to submit an application.

-      For appeal applicants, apply online [here](https://www.ntuc.com.sg/sirs/apply-now/){:target="_blank"}.
-Only applicable for SEPs who **do not automatically qualify and have marginally missed one of the eligibility criteria and are facing difficult circumstances.**
+      Individuals who marginally missed one of the eligibility criteria and are facing difficult circumstances can [submit an application[https://www.ntuc.com.sg/sirs/apply-now/){:target="_blank"} to NTUC for consideration.

       [Find out more](https://www.ntuc.com.sg/sirs/){:target="_blank"}<br>
       Call: <a href="tel:6713 5777">6713 5777</a><br>